nenadmarkus/wlrn/README.md

 	th wlrn.lua models/net.t7 tripletgen.lua -w models/net-trained.t7

 The training should finish in about a day on a GeForce GTX 970 with cuDNN.

+## Pretrained models

+You can download some pretrained models from <https://nenadmarkus.com/data/wlrn-pretrained.zip>.

 ## License